Eucalyptus2329/EmployeeWebApi/README.md

 # EmployeeWebApi

-In this project, we will be creating an Angular 15 web application using Angular's latest version. /br This application will primarily perform Angular CRUD operations. /br As our API, we will use ASP.NET Core or .NET 7 to create a Web API from scratch.  /br In our ASP.NET 7 Web API, we will use entity framework core and SQL Server to perform our CRUD operations.  /br
+In this project, we will be creating an Angular 15 web application using Angular's latest version. br This application will primarily perform Angular CRUD operations. /br As our API, we will use ASP.NET Core or .NET 7 to create a Web API from scratch.  /br In our ASP.NET 7 Web API, we will use entity framework core and SQL Server to perform our CRUD operations.  /br